 Military divorces are different from civilian divorces in a number of ways, particularly when it comes to something called military retirement benefits.
-To learn more about whether an ex-spouse can claim military retirement benefits, read Charlotte Christian Law’s blog.
+To learn more about whether an ex-spouse can claim military retirement benefits, read The Law Offices of Charlotte Christian and Associates’s blog.

 What are Military Retirement Benefits?

 Your military retirement benefits refer to the assistance you receive after you leave the military service.
 Benefits can include pension, medical care, education, and more.
 You can find out more about your benefits by visiting the United States Department of Veterans Affairs website.

 How do Spouses Claim Military Retirement Benefits?

 Under the law, spouses and ex-spouses can receive military retirement benefits.
 Retired military spouses can receive healthcare, education, survivors pension, and employment, among other benefits.
 Current spouses can learn more by visiting the Department of Veterans Affairs online.

 According to the Uniformed Services Former Spouses Protection Act, ex-spouses can also receive benefits from the military.
 However, these benefits fall under different guidelines, and are subject to other parameters.